Dual Diagnosis Treatment Greensboro, NC

 Behavioral Health Hospital

-Behavioral Health Hospital is a dual diagnosis treatment center in Greensboro, NC that provides treatment services for mental health and substance abuse disorders that include BPD as well as avoidant personality disorder.
+Behavioral Health Hospital is a dual diagnosis treatment center in Greensboro, NC that provides treatment for drug and alcohol addiction and mental health disorders that include BPD as well as avoidant personality disorder.

 Address: 700 Walter Reed Drive, Greensboro, NC 27403 in Guilford County